nilenta/eris-hummus/README.md

 Useful Links
 ------------

-- [The website](https://abal.moe/Eris/) has more details and documentation.
-- [The official Eris server](https://abal.moe/Eris/invite) is the best place to get support.
 - [The GitHub repo](https://github.com/abalabahaha/eris) is where development primarily happens.
 - [The NPM package webpage](https://npmjs.com/package/eris) is, well, the webpage for the NPM package.